catfact/mlp/mlp/diary/diary.md

 ### some random thoughts

-- i don't want to futz around with more platforms at the moment, i want to focus on the osc/cli version, to nail down the functionality. i also don't want to mess with embedding an interpreter for controller bindings and configuration. the benefits to this focus are clear, but t also has downsides:
+- i don't want to futz around with more platforms at the moment, i want to focus on the osc/cli version, to nail down the functionality. i also don't want to mess with embedding an interpreter for controller bindings and configuration. the benefits to this focus are clear, but it also has downsides:
   - harder to distribute / collaborate with non-developers
   - danger of feature creep when there is no UI to guide the design
-  - more components / potential time-sinks to manage (like the liblo/oscpack rabbit hole)
+  - more components / potential time-sinks to manage (like the liblo/oscpack rabbit hole above)

-so, i think it's important to keep a final UI in mind. for now assuming compatiblity with Daisy Petal. i will also add a simple supercollider interface patch including MIDI responders, in lieu of adding rtmidi (or something) to the c++ project.
+so, i think it's important to keep a final UI in mind. for now assuming compatibility with Daisy Petal. i will also add a simple supercollider interface patch including MIDI responders, in lieu of adding rtmidi (or something) to the c++ project.

 - "insert" mode. for some reason not something i've been drawn to in the past. but this is about trying things out, so i'd like to do it. my implem idea so far is something like:
-    - each layer has an optional "pause frame." when reaching this, it pauses itself and triggers another layer to start.
+    - each layer has an optional "pause frame." when the active phasor reaches this frame, the layer pauses itself and triggers a different layer to start (probably the one above it.)
-    - the other layer doesn't loop when reaching its loop endpoint, but rather triggers the first layer to resume.
+    - the other layer doesn't loop when reaching its loop endpoint, but rather triggers the first layer (likely below it) to resume.
-    - when closing a loop in "insert" mode, the close position becomes the pause frame for the last layer.
+    - when closing a loop in "insert" mode, the close position becomes the pause frame for the next-lowest layer.

-- again, the key to the design is behavior
+- again, the key to the design is behavior around what happens when a layer wraps, and how this affects other layers. (reset / pause / resume, etc.) keeping on eye on how this behavior can best be encapsulated, maybe scripted.

-- i do want to add varispeed writes. considering the resampling-window-collision problem and wondering if there is a more effective way to handle it than was done for _softcut_. viz., without adding a gap of N samples between the read and write heads. the main thing that comes to mind would be to keep a little extra buffer space for the interpolated writes, and "finalize" those changes to the main buffer once the read head has passed. and the follow-on concern there is what happens when rates are modulated arbitrarily.
+- i do want to add varispeed writes. considering the resampling-window-collision problem and wondering if there is a more effective way to handle it than was done for _softcut_. viz., without adding a gap of N samples between the read and write heads. the main thing that comes to mind would be to keep a little extra buffer space for the interpolated writes, and "finalize" those changes to the main buffer once the read head has passed. (and the follow-on concern there is what happens when rates are modulated arbitrarily...)

 ### changes